PrototypeML/PrototypeML/docs/models.md

 Each component instance in the code-graph has a set of properties, some required, some optional.
 Component instance properties are different from the component properties; they refer to the particular instance of the component in the code-graph.
-To edit the properties of a block or mutator instance in the code-graph, window, click of the component instance in the code-graph, and the properties bar will display the block's properties for you to edit.
-To edit the properties of a component within the block, click on the component in the graph;
+To edit the properties of a block or mutator instance visible in the code-graph window, click on the component instance in the code-graph (not in the library bar), and the properties bar will display the components's properties for you to edit.
-this will cause the properties bar to display the properties for that component.

 #### Instance name